By Ellen Finch

 7. Create a romantic outdoor room effect

 Atmospheric lighting is just as important for a living room outdoors as it is for the one inside your home.
-Adding festoon lights above a cosy sofa is the perfect way to create an inviting spot where you can snuggle up after dark.
+Adding festoon lights above the best garden furniture - like a cosy outdoor sofa or lounge set - is the perfect way to create an inviting spot where you can snuggle up after dark.

 We love the way that adding billowing pieces of white fabric to the pergola really ups the romance levels in this setup, plus it's a perfect way to boost your garden privacy ideas too.